jtassia/You-Dont-Know-JS/es6 & beyond/ch2.md

 foo( 42 );
 ```

-The assignment is kinda hidden: the *argument* `42` is assigned to the *parameter* `x` when `foo(42)` is executed.
+The assignment is kinda hidden: `42` (the argument) is assigned to `x` (the *parameter) when `foo(42)` is executed.
 If parameter/argument pairing is an assignment, then it stands to reason that it's an assignment that could be destructured, right?
 Of course!

 Consider array destructuring for parameters: